2007 Jacksonville Jaguars season: Preseason

-Schedule

 The Jacksonville Jaguars pre-season schedule was announced on April 11, 2007.

 Regular season

-In addition to their regular games with AFC South division rivals, the Jaguars played games against the NFC South and AFC West in accordance with the NFL’s scheduling formula established in 2002.
+In addition to their regular games with AFC South division rivals, the Jaguars played games against the NFC South and AFC West in accordance with the NFL's scheduling formula established in 2002.
 The Jaguars also played games against the Bills and the Steelers based on finishing positions from 2006.

 Schedule

 Note: Intra-division opponents are in bold text.